eswan18/syntactproject/_posts/2019-07-28-sharks-and-knowledge-problem.md

 The primary feeling suffusing that relationship is fear, but following closely on it is fascination: a thirst for understanding that can explain the object of our fear to us and thus provide a measure of comfort.
 However, what knowledge we do have has been slow in coming and remains incomplete.
 What we have had is not knowledge but, in the words of the Austrian economist and philosopher F.A.
-Hayek, [the pretense of knowledge](https://www.nobelprize.org/prizes/economic-sciences/1974/hayek/lecture/) -- a pretense which has led us tremendous errors in judgment that have endangered man and shark alike.
+Hayek, [the pretense of knowledge](https://www.nobelprize.org/prizes/economic-sciences/1974/hayek/lecture/) -- a pretense which has led us to tremendous errors in judgment that have endangered man and shark alike.

 *Jaws*, the masterful 1975 film in which Steven Spielberg scared the pants off the entire nation with two music notes and a handful of underwater camera angles, is often [credited](https://thefisheriesblog.com/2015/06/15/thank-you-jaws-the-upside-for-sharks-40-years-later/) with making Americans terrified of sharks.
 But with all due respect to Spielberg, whose work on that film and many others is without parallel, no horror story works without a preexisting fear to exploit.